 I believe P is undetectable by any instrumentation, and so, duh, is invisible.
 Her Presence is everywhere.
 The theory that most closely describes P is called string theory (some devout scientists are reluctant to give away their fideist affiliation given the pervasiveness of afaithist scientism bigotry).
 I believe P could be the creator of the universe.
 Or not, as reality-based claims about P cannot be made.
 To paraphrase Eckhart: Why dost thou prate of P?
 Whatever thou sayest of Her is untrue."
 There is no outer P, and of the inner P, nothing can be said.

-I believe that P could be a supernatural being but isn't as there would be no supernatural world for her to live in.
+I believe that P could be a supernatural being but isn't as there would be no supernatural world for Her to live in.
 There could be two worlds, but using Occam's Razor (another fideist), and given a lack of evidence and will to believe, I dispense with one and live happily in the one that remains.
-I believe P doesn't hear prayers, much less answer them, because, well, obviously she doesn't.
-Yet I pray because it feels good.
-I believe that P subsumed unto herself all sins and so I have none and never had any.
+I believe P doesn't hear prayers, much less answer them, because, well, obviously She doesn't.
+I believe that P subsumed unto Herself all sins and so I have none and never had any.
 Sometimes I "miss the mark," but sometimes so does P. I believe that P is the Supreme Being.
 She is the most hyper-intelligent pan-dimensional being in the universe.
-Every planet has its supreme being (e.g. mice) and there are likely a near googolplex of inhabited planets, each with its supreme being.
+Every planet has its supreme being (e.g. white mice) and there are likely a near googolplex of inhabited planets, each with its supreme being.
 Of all the supreme planetary and interplanetary beings there must be one more supreme than all the others.
 That Being is P. I believe that my P is better than your P, hence supreme, but I'll never be so rude as to point this out.

 If you do not believe in P, have not accepted P into your heart, I can but pity you.
 If you think my professed beliefs are sham, then tarry not in my presence.
 My religiosity is not a spoof, has nothing to do with flippant sarcasm; I am as sincere a believer as any, and my beliefs are most devoutly to be considered as True for me.
 All who profess faith either believe what they've been told to believe (false faith), or, preferably, what they subjectively know feels good.
 Such is the nature of all faith claims.
 If Faithists differ, it is only in the relentlessness of their intellectual honesty that manifests in their claim that they know nothing, absolutely nothing apart from what feels good to them to believe and that there is no other basis for faith-ism.